 Now what do we know so far by formal empirical research.
 It will not come as a surprise to you that most of the research has not studied psychoanalytic treatments per se but as in all subject mainly psychodynamic psychotherapies.
 Luckily a recent review on the state of the art was provided by Hayes et al. (2011).
-They review three metaanalyses; the first focuses on the impact of countertransference on the outcome of treatment, the second focuses on the issue whether the capacity to manage countertransference reduces the manifestations of countertrensference feelings and the third asks whether managing the countertransference improves the outcome.
+They review three metaanalyses; the first focuses on the impact of countertransference on the outcome of treatment, the second focuses on the issue whether the capacity to manage countertransference reduces the actualization of countertrensference feelings and the third asks whether managing the countertransference improves the outcome.

-- 1. Metaanalysis: 10 Studies with N = 769 Patients - 2.
-Metaanalysis: 11 Studies with N = 1065 Patients - 3.
-Metaanalysis: 7 Studies with N = 478 Patients
+1. Metaanalysis: 10 Studies with N = 769 Patients

+2. Metaanalysis: 11 Studies with N = 1065 Patients

+3. Metaanalysis: 7 Studies with N = 478 Patients

-The Instrument used by all included studies was the Countertransference Factors Inventory CFI1 or respectively with one of the two abbreviated versions:the CFI-R2 or the CFI-D3.
-The CFI consists of 50 items and captures features of therapists that describe the handling of countertransference respectively the functioning of a therapist in the therapeutic situation in relation to countertransference management.
-The CFI-R contains 27 items from the CFI and the CFI-D consists of 21 item which are specific to the therapists functioning during psychotherapy.
-All three versions of this measure contain five sub-scales: self-insight (refers to the therapist capacity to reflect their own state of mind etc.), self-integration (focuses on therapists healthy charactere structure), anxiety management (captures therapists management and coping with anxiety), empathy (refers to the ability to partially identify with the patient), and conceptuality ability (which reflects therapists ability to integrate theory and to understand the actual therapeutic situation).
+The Instrument used by all included studies was the Countertransference Factors Inventory that exists in three versions: CFI1 with 50 items, CFI-R2 with 27 items or CFI-D3 with 21 items.

+The CFI captures features of therapists that describe the handling of countertransference respectively the functioning of a therapist in the therapeutic situation.
+The instrument consist of five sub-scales: self-insight, self-integration, anxiety management, empathy, conceptuality ability.
 The CFI may be used as self rating instrument or can be applied by a rater f.e. the supervisor.
-What follows is a simplified presentation of the findings of the meta-analyses:
+What follows is a simplied presentation of the findings of the meta-analyses:

-1. CT-responses show a significant negative yet numerically small correlation with treatment outcome (r = -.16, p = .002, 95% CI [-.26, -.06]) (Tab.1)
+1. CT-responses show a significant negative yet numerically small correlation with treatment outcome (r= -.16, p= .002)